oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 If the [GC statistics](#glossary-garbage-collection) do not show any problems, the amount of available memory of the system can be reduced to a value closer to the peak RSS.

 #### <a name="glossary-cpu-load"></a>CPU load
-The CPU time used by the process divided by the total time to build the image in percent.
+The CPU time used by the process divided by the total process time.
 Increase the number of CPU threads to reduce the time to build the image.

 ## Build Output Options